Neuroling/LabDocumentation/_sources/0-General_tools/GUIDE_ScienceCloud.md

 - `sudo apt upgrade`
 - Critical updates will be regular.
 This process will have to be done regularly when working on the VM.
 It needs maintainance  constant `sudo unattended-upgrade`

 ### 1.3.
 Install Mate-minimal
 - `sudo apt install tasksel`
+- `sudo tasksel`
+- In the new menu select Mate-minimal (but leave the boxes with an asterisk as they are or you will uninstall things!!!!)
-- `sudo tasksel` and select Mate-minimal (use arrow keys and spacebar to select, press tab to go to the OK button)
+- Use arrow keys and spacebar to select, press tab to go to the OK button)

 ### 1.4.
 Create user
  > **IMPORTANT SAFETY NOTE**